If you're looking for the best Gundam model kits, we've got you covered right here.

 The Bandai High Grade UC RX-78-2 looks to be an excellent all-round choice for those after a detailed Gundam model.

-Its articulation looks to be fantastic with this model able to replicate almost any pose you wish it to, alongside having rather easy assembly.
+Its articulation looks to be fantastic, with this model able to replicate almost any pose you wish it to, alongside having seemingly easy assembly.
 Gundam models are actually built without the need for glue, and come with pieces of plastic that need to be snapped together.